dalmatinerdb/docs/ingres.rst

      Data:DataSize/binary                 %% The metric name
      >>

 All sizes are given in bytes.
 The values are unsigned integers in **network byte order**.
 Especially with `DataSize` this is to be noted since it does **NOT** reflect the number of datapoints but rather the number of bytes used, thus it has to be a multiple of 9.
-In result a maximum of 7281 datapoitns can bs send per metric pacage not 65536.
+As a result, a maximum of 7281 datapoints can be sent per metric package, not 65536.

-Not only can have a metric package have multiple consecutive datapoints, it is also possible to combine multiple metric packages into a single UDP datagram.
+Not only can a metric package have multiple consecutive datapoints, it is also possible to combine multiple metric packages into a single UDP datagram.
 This allows to set multiple different metrics at once.
-Combining metric packages allows for some optimisations and is recommanded as long as the liveliness of the data doesn't prevent it.
+Combining metric packages allows for some optimizations and is recommended as long as the liveliness of the data doesn't prevent it.

 Data Section
 ------------

 The data section contains raw data for the database, each datapoint consists out of 9 bytes.
-1 byte for indicating written data and 8 byte for a 64bit signed integer in network byte order.
+1 byte for indicating written data and 8 byte for a 64 bit signed integer in network byte order.

 .. code-block:: erlang